vikramtholia/no-tutorial/notes/parallel-run-with-async-await.md

 It is a two step process.

-First, call these methods and store the returned promises.This will make all four call instantly.
+First, call these methods and store the returned promises.
+This will make all four call instantly.
 However, promises will not resolve just yet.

 Second, *await* for these promises to resolve.